ozgurhepsag/Basic-z-OS-Utilities-and-Practices/Working with Health Checker/readme.md

          REASON('Sandbox System')
          DATE(20220501)

-Then, I entered the command below to make this change.
+Then, I entered the command below to make this change permanent.

     F HZSPROC,REPLACE,PARMLIB=00 (or F HZSPROC,ADD,PARMLIB=xx)